-There are few things that get your pressure up like hearing the words "you have high blood pressure".
+There are few things that get your pressure up like hearing the words “you have high blood pressure”.
 It may not seem like a big deal, but high blood pressure (hypertension) is a life-altering diagnosis.
-It can be genetic or brought on by lifestyle choices.
-Either way, should you get this diagnosis it's time to focus on bringing it down, immediately.
+It can genetic or brought on by lifestyle choices.
+Either way, should you diagnosis it’s time to focus on bringing it down, immediately.
 Hypertension can lead to organ failure, heart failure, or even death.
 Hypertension impacts African Americans more than any other racial group.
 According to the Center for Disease Control and Prevention, 48% of black women have some form of cardiovascular disease and 2 in 5 adults have high blood pressure; 1 in 3 adults have prehypertension.
 You know what else?
 High blood pressure costs the country $46 billion a year, including health care services, medication, and missed days of work.

 How Does Blood Pressure Work?